 Opening dates and times vary, though the house is closed in January and February.
 For more information about the property’s history and tour schedule, visit Fallingwater’s website.

-This is a guest post brought to you by Sally Bucey from ABreathofForeignAir.com.
+This is a guest post by writer Sally Bucey.

 Hours: Daily: 10a-4p, closed Wednesday